 I look at what has been taking place in the area known as "moccasin flats" and believe it has been a failed excercise.
 While I have empathy for those people that reside there, time and again it has been shown to us all that things are not working.
 Increased attendance by a variety of Municipal, Provincial and Federal services have done little or nothing to slow the negative impact this area is having on our city.
-In my opinion putting "atco" trailers in that area for 3 have good things.
-They are now forced to deal with people that show no respect to them or their property, it causes those people living and working to fear the unknowns that have proven to exist.
+In my opinion putting "atco" trailers in that area for 3 years with a possible extension will only increase the problems we presently see.